 The word entered the English language from the Old French charte, via Latin charta, and ultimately from Greek χάρτης (khartes, meaning "layer of papyrus").
 It has come to be synonymous with a document that sets out a grant of rights or privileges.

-Comcast Corporation, formerly known as American Cable Systems and then Comcast Holdings, is a multinational telecommunications and media conglomerate incorporated and headquartered in Philadelphia.
+Comcast Corporation, formerly known as Comcast Holdings, is an American multinational telecommunications and media conglomerate incorporated and headquartered in Philadelphia.

-It is the fourth-largest broadcasting and cable television company worldwide by revenue (behind China Mobile, Verizon and AT&T).
+It is the fourth-largest broadcasting and cable television company worldwide by revenue (behind China Mobile, Verizon, and AT&T).
 It is the third-largest pay-TV company, the second-largest cable TV company by subscribers, and the largest home Internet service provider in the United States.
 In 2023, the company was ranked 51st in the Forbes Global 2000.
 Comcast is additionally the nation's third-largest home telephone service provider.
 It provides services to U.S. residential and commercial customers in 40 states and the District of Columbia.
-As the owner of NBCUniversal since 2011, Comcast is also a high-volume producer of films for theatrical exhibition and television programming, and a theme park operator.
+As the owner of NBCUniversal since 2011, Comcast is also a high-volume producer of films for theatrical exhibition and television programming, and a theme parks operator.
 It is the fourth-largest telecommunications company by worldwide revenue.

 Comcast owns and operates the Xfinity residential cable communications business segment and division; Comcast Business, a commercial services provider; and Xfinity Mobile, an MVNO of Verizon.
 Through NBCUniversal, Comcast is also the owner and operator of over-the-air national broadcast network channels such as NBC, Telemundo, TeleXitos, and Cozi TV; multiple cable-only channels such as MSNBC, CNBC, USA Network, Syfy, Oxygen, Bravo, and E!; the film studio Universal Pictures; the VOD streaming service Peacock; animation studios DreamWorks Animation, Illumination, and Universal Animation Studios; and Universal Destinations & Experiences.
 It also has significant holdings in digital distribution, such as thePlatform, which it acquired in 2006; and ad-tech company FreeWheel, which it acquired in 2014.
 Since October 2018, Comcast is also the parent company of Sky Group.